-After completion of an installation and once the charger has been configured to communicate with the Smart Reporting Portal, the Solo 3 and Twin chargers will have a default schedule activated to charge vehicles when demand on the electricity grid is lowest.
-The owner can opt-out of having the default schedule applied, with a view to setting their own schedule or continuing without a schedule.
-The owner can change the schedule times or enable/disable the scheduling feature via the Smart Reporting Portal.
+After completion of an installation and once the charger has been connected to the Pod Point App, the Solo 3 will have a default schedule activated to charge vehicles when demand on the electricity grid is lowest.

+You can change the schedule times or disable the scheduling feature via the Pod Point App.